-The region's language access policy ensures awareness within the workforce system so that LEP individuals in need of language assistance services will receive reasonable notice of the availability of such services.
-Notice through language service posters will inform individuals of their right to free interpreter services and will invite them to identify themselves as individuals needing language assistance.
+The region's outreach efforts provide awareness across the workforce system to jobseekers, businesses and core partners.
+The availability of free language assistance is promoted as a part of regional outreach.
+Outreach materials and signage are posted in English and Spanish as provided by the Division of Workforce Development.
 All staff is knowledgeable of the language assistance services and the procedures to access these services so LEP customers may be served effectively and receive the same access to programs, services and benefits that the workforce system provides to all job center customers.